Dec. 14, 2006 -- Lettuce is the leading suspect in the investigation of E. coli cases linked to Taco Bell restaurants in Northeastern states.

 E. coli are bacteria.
 There are many strains of E. coli; the strain linked to the Taco Bell cases is 0157:H7.

-E. coli 0157:H7 can cause hemolytic uremic syndrome (HUS), which can lead to ., which is often bloody.
+E. coli 0157:H7 can cause diarrhea, which is often bloody.
 Most healthy adults recover within a week.
-However, some people can develop
+However, some people can develop hemolytic uremic syndrome (HUS), which can lead to kidney failure.

 E. coli Cases